lozzanov/selenium/README.md

 This data is structured in a list of dictionaries and inserted in the MariaDB database in **database** container.

-In order to monitor the Chrome browser activities in the **selenim-grid** container a VNC client is used.
-VNC Viewer from the Host machine is connected to the exposed port of the **selenim-grid** container.
+In order to monitor the Chrome browser activities in the **selenium-grid** container a VNC client is used.
+VNC Viewer from the Host machine is connected to the exposed port of the **selenium-grid** container.
 All containers have static IP addresses configured in docker-compose.yml in order to be easily accessed.
 VNC Viewer from the Host is connected to 172.20.20.2:5900 to the **selenium-grid** .
 **python-app** container inserts the test data to 172.30.30.2 in **database** .

-The network between **selenim-grid** and **python-app** is *selenium_grid_net* and  between **python-app** and **database** is used *db_net* .
+The network between **selenium-grid** and **python-app** is *selenium_grid_net* and  between **python-app** and **database** is used *db_net* .